keeperrl_wiki

 • Scrolls: teleport (You need this whenever you are about to die).
 Other scrolls may come in handy.

-• Use Strength and dexterity mushrooms when you most need a buff.
+• Use damage mushrooms when you expect to need a buff.

 • Don’t let yourself die when you still have loads of magic options available to use.